SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Introduction

 To effectively leverage the complementary strengths of both modalities, we propose a three-stage approach for smoke removal and 3D scene reconstruction.
 In the first stage, we leverage advances in 3D foundation models \cite{Wang_2024_CVPR} to estimate RGB-thermal poses in the same coordinate frame.
 In the second stage, we learn the scene's geometry exclusively from thermal images, leveraging their robustness in capturing spatial information even in the presence of dense smoke.
 In the third stage, we use both RGB and thermal images to optimize two sets of Gaussians, for the smoke and the scene's surfaces.
 For the surface Gaussians, we rely on initialization from the output of the second stage.
 For the smoke Gaussians, we use a deformation field to model the temporal variation of smoke, and enforce handcrafted priors based on physical properties of smoke.
 These choices help ensure that, after optimization, smoke Gaussians exclusively capture the scene smoke, whereas surface Gaussians accurately represent the underlying scene structure.

-Unlike prior learning-based dehazing, our method does not directly rely on image-to-image learned priors and instead formulates smoke removal as an inverse rendering problem within the 3DGS framework.
+Unlike prior learning-based dehazing methods, ours does not directly rely on image-to-image learned priors and instead formulates smoke removal as an inverse rendering problem within the 3DGS framework.
 To the best of our knowledge, this is the first work that jointly uses RGB and thermal images for smoke removal and 3D reconstruction.

-Our experiments demonstrate state-of-the-art results on both simulated and real-world datasets--- collected in partnership with our county's fire department using a field operational drone--- for smoke removal and novel view synthesis.
-We make our code and data publicly available on the project website, to ensure reproducibility and facilitate follow-up research.
+Our experiments show state-of-the-art results on both simulated and real-world datasets---collected in partnership with our county's fire department using a field operational drone---for smoke removal and novel view synthesis.
+Our code and data are publicly available on the project website, to ensure reproducibility and facilitate follow-up research.